mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        | ``.diskTypeName``
      - string
      - Azure Required
-     - Azure disk type of the server's root volume.
-If omitted,
-       |service| uses the default disk type for the selected
+     - Disk type of the server's root volume for Azure instances.
+If omitted, |service| uses the default disk type for the selected ``providerSettings.instanceSizeName``.
-       ``providerSettings.instanceSizeName``.

        The following table lists the possible values for this field,